tinker495/jax-baseline/README.md

 It's not compared to any Baseline yet, but it's two to three times faster than the Torch and Tensorflow works that we've implemented before.

+This implementation is configured to flexibly solve the commonly used gym and unity ml environment for testing algorithms in various complex environments.

 ## Implemented Environments

 | **Name**                | **Q-Net based**              | **Actor-Critic based**       | **DDPG based**               |